 Tomato coulis is a lot more than just tomato puree.
-In this special recipe, we are going to make an almost magical mixture of tomato, herbs and spice.
-The resulting flavors are incredible, fresh and perfectly balanced.
-Let’s take a look at how to bring the magic into your kitchen.
+In this special low carb recipe, we are going to create an almost magical mixture of tomatoes, herbs, and spices.
+The resulting flavors are incredible, fresh, and perfectly balanced, embodying the essence of a low carb diet without sacrificing taste.

 Do me a favor when you are making this recipe.
 First, taste the tomato coulis right when it comes out of the blender.
 It will taste delicious.
 But remember how it tastes.
 Then when you first pull the strained tomato coulis from the refrigerator, take a quick taste again.
 You'll see how the flavors have intensified and become bolder.
 It is really incredible.